Joseph A. Waddell: Career

 After admission to the Virginia bar, Waddell had a private legal practice in his native Augusta County, but was drawn to journalism.
 He became co-editor and co-proprietor of the Staunton Spectator for twelve years.
 Originally a Whig, Waddell later became a Democrat.

 In 1860, Waddell was appointed a commissioner in chancery, under the guidance of his mentor Judge Thompson, who presided over the circuit court for three decades, including during the American Civil War.
 Waddell would remain a commissioner in chancery for the rest of his legal career.
 He also served as the county's commissioner of accounts, and clerk of the Virginia Court of Appeals when it sat in Staunton.

 In 1865, Augusta county voters elected Waddell to represent them, part-time in the Virginia House of Delegates.
 In 1867 they elected him as a Conservative to represent them at the Virginia Constitutional Convention of 1868.
 In the following election, he ran for the Virginia Senate, where he represented Augusta and neighboring Highland County until the district was redistricted to include only Augusta County following the census of 1870.
 Alexander B. Cochran, who succeeded to Waddell's former House of Delegates seat when Waddell ran for the Senate in 1869, then succeeded Waddell in the Virginia Senate in 1871.

 Waddell, a member of the Virginia Historical Society, wrote Home Scenes and Family Sketches (1864), Annals of Augusta County (1901 and 1902), and The Scotch-Irish of the Valley of Virginia (1895).
 He also served as president of the board of visitors of the Virginia School for the Deaf and Blind, and what was then known as the Western Lunatic Asylum (later as Western State Hospital).

-Death and legacy

-Waddell died in 1914, survived by his second wife, and was interred at Staunton's Thornrose cemetery.